Colonel Parker And His Amazing Technicolor Movie-Coats

 1965 | Harem Holiday

-This is quite a telling photo.
+This photo is quite telling.
 To think that Elvis once so regretted that he had Steve Allen dress him up in a tuxedo for a few minutes on national television in 1956, while by 1965 he hardly seemed to care anymore about his image.
 By looking at this photo, one can tell that Parker is now the main star of the show, the show in which Elvis Presley has completely turned into a product.

 Check out the names at the bottom of the coat: MARTY and SONNY.
 Who said Parker had no sense of humor?

 In the Roustabout photos, we can see the names of BILLY and CLIFF around the same position.